Key Highlights

 7. Budget and control your costs.

 Cost management starts with a good budget.
 There will be changes, but if you do not plan your spending, then there is no way you can manage your cost.
+This is particularly true for the shop which is, in many cases, a large complex organization with substantial fixed costs.
 Have realistic and reliable budgets; know what you are going to spend before you spend it.

 8. Deliver on the big issues as required, on time.

 Construction is about starting, building and completing projects.
+The world is in a constant state of change with jobs to mobilize, special equipment to acquire and annual capex budgets to manage.
 Ron knows that the startup and close out phases of a job are critical, and he spends a lot of time with project teams to make sure that these phases go well.
 He knows that capital is a scarce and expensive resource and that capital budgets must be carefully set and managed.
 He expects you to play a major role to deliver on these big issues.

 9. Live and build the company’s values.

-Ron is proud of what the company stands for.
+Your company values guide Ron in his decision making, and he is proud of what the company stands for.
 Your equipment, your service trucks, and your technicians are in the public eye; they work on every project and interact with every project team.
+Ron expects you to live and build the company’s values.
 He is especially proud of the iron that carries its name, and you are in a unique position to support Ron as he works to build a special place to work.

 10. Ensure that your integrity is without question.

-This is last because it’s the most important.
-You interact with many people, and some will seek an inside track through special favors.
+This is last because I want you to remember it the longest.
+You interact with many people and make many deals.
+Some people will seek an inside track through special favors.
 Don’t go there.
-Everything depends on that curious mixture of character and competence called trust.
+In most cases, everything depends on that curious mixture of character and competence called trust.
 Never let it be questioned.

 Ron gives you flexibility because he trusts you.
 He knows you represent the company in every transaction and expects your word to be as good as his.